yash1234singh/BloatBuster/README.md

   the minimum baseline FwdOWD, so both directions are non-negative.
 The exact split between upload and download OWD is an estimate (no clock sync with the server), but **trends and phase deltas are accurate** — sufficient for bufferbloat diagnosis.
-- **Hz accuracy.** The server TSval clock rate is estimated from the first 10 probe pairs.
-  A 1% Hz error introduces ~1.2 ms drift over a 2-minute test — negligible in practice.
+- **Hz accuracy.** The server TSval clock rate is estimated via OLS regression over all BASELINE probes (full probe span gives ~60× precision improvement over consecutive-pair median).
+A residual Hz error introduces sub-millisecond OWD drift over a 2-minute test.
 - True directional OWD (as measured by TWAMP/RFC 5357) requires NTP/PTP-synchronized
   clocks on both ends.
 This tool provides the closest achievable approximation without any clock infrastructure or remote software.